HOW WE MAKE OUR WETSUITS

 American Efird or Eddington thread is used in all of our wetsuits and neoprene products.

-Unlike the early days of diving when color choices were severely limited, today suits are available in a wide variety of colors and patterns (see our Design Your Suit section).
+Unlike the early days of diving when color choices were severely limited, today suits are available in a wide variety of colors and patterns.
 You can get anything from black to pink.
 Although we can and will make your suit from any color on our palette, we recommend black as the basic color, and one of the darker colors for the accents.
 There are two very good reasons why.
 Black shows less dirt and encounters with the environment than other colors.
 Also, the lighter colors tend to fade at a much faster rate.
 You may look pretty in pink, but you won’t look like you have a new suit for long.
 Pink, lime green, yellow and other light colors fade at a rapid rate, even just under household lights.
 This is true regardless of the fabric.

 We sell suits in all colors although we will warn you first of their brightness life expectancy.
 We do not warranty suits against fading or the effect on the suits due to fading.
 Fading causes the fabric to become weak.
 The thread reinforcing the seams will begin to tear through the fabric causing the seam to split open.
 Severe fading will cause the fabric to delaminate from the neoprene.